flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 ```

 When adding plugin implementations for more platforms,
-the platforms map should be updated accordingly.
+the `platforms` map should be updated accordingly.
-For example, this is map for the `hello` plugin
+For example, here's the map in the pubspec file
-when updated to add support for macOS and web:
+for the `hello` plugin, when updated to add support
+for macOS and web:

 ```yaml
 flutter: